zostay/CPAN-Sidekick/README.md

 CPAN Sidekick is an Android application for searching and viewing CPAN (the Comprehensive Perl Archive Network).
-This application is currently in beta testing and has not yet been released on CPAN. *Beta testers are still needed, so read on if you are interested in helping to test this application.*
+This application is currently in beta testing and has not yet been released on CPAN.

+> **Beta testers are needed, so read on if you are interested in helping to test
+> this application.**

 ## Features